hpcslag/newTimer.js/README.md

 var timer = new Timer(function() { // init timer with defalut(0) seconds
     console.log("FOO");
 }, 0);
-timer.clearTimeout(); //clear this timer. well do not thing.
+timer.clearTimeout(); //clear this timer. will do not thing.
 ```

 ###add time